adam-good/steganography/README.md

-## stego.py
+# stego.py
-# By Adam Good
+## By       Adam Good
+## Updated: 03-03-17

-# Description:
+## Description:
 Just a simple steganography script.
-It currently can hide a message into the pixels of an image.
+It can hide files in an image
-Will improve later.

-# Recent Update:
+## Recent Update:
-Added support for simple command line arguments
+Pretty much rewrote most of it with better functionality and bug fixes It can now hide any binary data (AKA any file type)

-# Future Updates
+## Future Updates
 *   Clean the code
-* Make it able to store any stort of payload, not just text
 *   Update comments so that they're easier to read and understand